pulzze/autoflow-documentation/docs/ids/action-ldap-add-attribute/tooltip.md

-Add attributes to an LDAP entry
+Adds attributes to an LDAP entry